JignashaVanara/corporate-portal/README.md

         - password should not be empty and it should have min length of 8 characters.
         - Confirm password should not be empty and it should have min length of 8 characters.
         - Password and Confirm password should have the same values.

+* Error Page:
+    1. For any kind of error server will redirect to error page(404-page not found).

 ## Help
 (advise for common problems or issues.)